Olivia5k/trans-hub/content/en/docs/Feminizing HRT/Androgen-blockers-progestogens/synth-progestogens.md

 date: 2017-01-05
 weight: 5
 description: >
-  About synthetic progestogens (among which Androcur or cyproteron acetate) as used as androgen blockers
+  About synthetic progestogens (among which Androcur or cyproterone acetate) as used as androgen blockers
 ---

 {{% pageinfo %}}
 - This sections concerns progestogens in general and **synthetic progestogens**, as used as androgen blockers.
 - For information on bioidentical **progesterone**, refer to the dedicated page.
-- **Androcur**, the main synthetic progestogen used in feminzing HRT, is **strongly unadvised**, and should be avoided if possible.
+- **Androcur** (cyproterone aceate), the main synthetic progestogen used in feminzing HRT, is **strongly unadvised** by most trans organizations (but not the WPATH), and should be avoided if possible.
 {{% /pageinfo %}}

 Progestogens is the third group of sex hormones after androgen and estrogens.
 We will differentiate here between “natural” (bioidentical) progestogens (progesterone is the main one) and synthetic progestogens, developed by the pharmaceutical industry for different purposes (namely contraceptive medications, and anti-androgen medications).